Document Header

 $this->registerExtension( [$this->className, {admin_tab_name}], [option meta data] );

-- Registers '{classname}_extension_enabled' option for this class.
+- Registers '{classname}_extension_enabled' option for this extension.

 - Registers extension options with 'Enabled' checkbox option.